xma711/notebook/android/app_development/README.md

 Intent is a request to start an activity.
 This can be done within an app, or from an app's activity to another app's activity.

-E.g. when i start a game, the default activity wil be activated (usually the "welcome" page).
+E.g. when i start a game, the default activity will be activated (usually the "welcome" page).
 Then when i click something on the menu, it will jump to another view on the screen; this is done by the default activity creating an intent to start the corresponding activity based on my input.

 In fact, this is called explicit intent, in which an activity specifies precisely which activity to start in the intent.
-Another type of intent is the implicit intent, in which an activity only has to specify the general action and let the android os to list out the possible apps that can handle that intent.
+Another type of intent is the implicit intent, in which an activity only has to specify the general action and let the android OS to list out the possible apps that can handle that intent.
 One example is to open a url.
 The activity can create an intent to open a url (sth like Intent i = new Intent(Intent.ACTION_VIEW, url));
 and then start the activity : startActivity(i).